 |---|---|

-| Home Garage Repairs | Dual‑voltage means you can tack panels, fix brackets or patch exhausts using a standard outlet and still step up power when you need thicker penetration. |
+| Home Garage Repairs | Dual-voltage means you can tack panels, fix brackets, or patch exhausts from a standard outlet and still step up power when needed. |

-| Small Fabrication Jobs | Synergic modes and memory presets let you switch between materials and wire sizes quickly, so you don’t waste time re‑dialing settings between parts. |
+| Small Fabrication Jobs | Synergic modes and memory presets let you switch between materials and wire sizes quickly without re-dialing settings between parts. |

-| Learning & Practice | Preset programs and a clear LED readout make it easier to get usable welds fast while you play with feed speed and current to learn how they affect the arc. |
+| Learning & Practice | Preset programs and a clear LED readout help you get usable welds fast while learning how feed speed and current affect the arc. |

-| On‑site Maintenance | Relatively compact and portable with a handle/strap, so you can move it around a farm, shop, or job site for quick fixes without hauling a heavy industrial rig. |
+| On-site Maintenance | At 28.2 lbs with a handle/strap, you can move it around a farm, shop, or job site for quick fixes without hauling a heavy industrial rig. |

 Ease Of Use